Making Sense of the Legal Technology Market in Australia

 Put simply, Legal Technology has become a necessity in driving efficiencies within any legal team, often automating repetitive and routine tasks and allowing more time for lawyers to focus on more complex legal issues.
 You never see characters on Suits performing data entry/contract review/discovery for hours on end, and thankfully, this is becoming more and more rare in the real world.

 One thing that immediately became clear is there are a lot of different products, performing many different and often overlapping functions – it is easy to become overwhelmed.
-To more easily understand the legal tech products available, I mapped them into different categories.
+To more easily understand the legal tech products available, we mapped them into different categories.

 Whilst many companies are attempting to create their own legal tech, in my experience many come full circle and buy an ‘off the shelf’ product in the end.
 A majority of internal company systems being developed are mostly aimed at templated contract terms, risk assessment scores, and ‘traffic light’ type systems to determine best use of inhouse counsel attention.